About the Program

 The demand for professionals who understand and can convincingly synthesize the ethical, historical, and practical aspects of medicine as they relate to the implementation, control and dissemination of health care continues to grow.
 In our present society, where advances in science and technology often outpace our ability to understand and cope with new concepts and situations, the need for medical humanitarians is particularly acute.

-The Medical Humanities program is conducted jointly by the Caspersen School of Graduate Studies at Drew University and Saint Barnabas Medical Center.
+The Medical Humanities program is conducted jointly by the Caspersen School of Graduate Studies at Drew University and Saint Barnabas Medical Center and Atlantic Healthcare Systems.

 - Frequently Asked Questions